bacontime/games-mirror/rules/abstract-ayu.md

 ## Units

-Units
-: A group of allied pieces orthogonally connected.
+A group of allied pieces orthogonally connected.
 (Like in Go)

-Distance
-: The distance between two units is the shortest orthogonal path connecting them.

 ## Moving